To locate the word in which you are interested:

 Oblique - in a diagonal position.

-Obovate - ovate but attached at the narrow end.
+Obovate - ovate or ovoid but attached at the narrow end.

 Obsolete - not developed.